Scott Pinsker

-Scott Pinsker is a filmmaker, talk-show host, author and celebrity publicist.
+Scott Pinsker is an American filmmaker, talk-show host, author and celebrity publicist.
 He has written for Foxnews.com, The Washington Times, Breitbart, Jewish World Review, and Bulldog Reporter.
-He was the creator and executive producer of National Lampoon's Strip Poker in 2005, and also appeared in Academy Award-nominated director Brett Morgen's political film Ollie's Army and the Academy Award-nominated documentary A Perfect Candidate.
+He was the creator and executive producer of National Lampoon's Strip Poker in 2005, and also appeared in Brett Morgen's political documentary Ollie's Army.
 His novel, The Second Coming: A Love Story, was released in June 2014.

 Early life and education

-Pinsker was a College Republican leader at James Madison University in the 1990s.
-His exploits, which included a "hostile takeover" of the rival political organization Clean Up Congress, was memorably showcased in director Brett Morgen's film, Ollie's Army.
+Pinsker was president of the College Republicans at James Madison University in the 1990s.
+His support for Oliver North and infiltration of the rival political organization Clean Up Congress, were the subject of director Brett Morgen's film, Ollie's Army.